 1. By Law

-At present there are a number of types of British national currently that existence: British Subjects, British Overseas Territories Citizen, British Overseas Citizen, British Nationals (Overseas), British protected Persons, British Subjects.
+At present, there are a number of types of British national currently that existence: British Subjects, British Overseas Territories Citizen, British Overseas Citizen, British Nationals (Overseas), British protected Persons, British Subjects.
 You would require detailed legal guidance and advice before deciding which status or British Status you hold.
-So that we are able to advice further as to your status in the United Kingdom, we would request proof of your current immigration status, birth certificates and proof of your parents’ immigration status.
+So that we are able to advise further as to your status in the United Kingdom, we would request proof of your current immigration status, birth certificates and proof of your parents’ immigration status.
 It is very important that you recognise that while we are able to put an application to the Nationality Directorate, we cannot influence a decision, all applications are assessed on merit.

 Section 1(1) a person born in the United Kingdom after commencement, or in a qualifying territory on or after the appointed day, shall be a British citizen if at the time of the birth his father or mother is:-

 (a) a British Citizen; or

 (b) settled in the United Kingdom or that territory.

 It is important that you understand that settlement is defined in the Immigration Act 1971 as “being ordinarily resident in the United Kingdon without being subject to any United Kingdom Immigrations Laws, there must be no restrictions on the period for which you remain in the United Kingdom”.
 As a parent, they must have indefinite leave to remain or a permanent (not merely an extended) right of residence under EU Law.